+VDS Ride Features.
 When the boat was fully up on plane, it cut through the waves.
-The outermost sections of the hull didn’t do much (except knock down spray) until the boat slowed down a bit, when they added more lift and efficiency.
+The outermost sections of the hull didn’t do much (except knockdown spray) until the boat slowed down a bit when they added more lift and efficiency.
 That flatter outermost section also dampens rocking in a beam sea, when trolling, drift fishing, or at anchor on a busy weekend with lots of boat wakes.

-At best cruise this boat has 370 statute mile/ 321 nautical mile range.
+- Exceptional Range.
+At best cruise, this boat has a range of 370 statute miles / 321 nautical miles.
 She has a fuel capacity of 225 gallons (855 L).

 Sailfish provides a deep cockpit depth with 30” (76 cm) at the stern that increases to 40” (97 cm) at the bow.
 This will provide a sense of safety and security for the family and keep the kids secure.
-The seats forward -- just where most kids will want to hang out -- the seat backs are 19" from the top of the cushions to the coaming.
+The seats forward – just where most kids will want to hang out – the seatbacks are 19" (48.26 cm) from the top of the cushions to the coaming.

-Besides the cockpit depth and extended freeboard, there are a couple other unique features that instill a sense of security aboard this boat.
-The deck has 2" recessed cockpit drains on each side.
+De-Watering.
+Besides the cockpit depth and extended freeboard, there are a couple of other unique features that instill a sense of security aboard this boat.
+The deck has 2" (5.08 cm) recessed cockpit drains on each side.
 The drain covers are hinged for easy access to clean.
 The transom gate opens out for emergency de-watering if swamped.

-We don't know whether to put the 4-step swim ladder as a safety feature or a watersports features.
-ABYC standards call for at least one rung at a minimum of 12" below the water.
+4-Step Swim Ladder.
+We don't know whether to put the 4-step swim ladder as a safety feature or a watersports feature.
+ABYC standards call for at least one rung at a minimum of 12" (30.48 cm) below the water.
 Sailfish has gone with 4 steps instead of the industry standard of 3 and has made them deep.